microsoft/vscode-docs/docs/getstarted/settings.md

     "**/bower_components": true
   },

-  // Controls whether to use ripgrep in text search "search.useRipgrep": true,
+  // Controls whether to use ripgrep in text and file search "search.useRipgrep": true,

-  // Controls whether to use .gitignore and .ignore files by default when searching in a new workspace.
+  // Controls whether to use .gitignore and .ignore files by default when searching for text in a new workspace.
   "search.useIgnoreFilesByDefault": false,

+  // Controls whether to use .gitignore and .ignore files when searching for files.
+  "search.useIgnoreFiles": false,

   // Configure to include results from a global symbol search in the file results for Quick Open.
   "search.quickOpen.includeSymbols": false,

+  // Controls whether to follow symlinks while searching.
+  "search.followSymlinks": true,

 // HTTP